 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured.
-Revenue is measured as the fair value of the consideration received or receivable, excluding discounts and value added tax (where appropriate).
+Revenue is measured as the fair value of the consideration received or receivable, after discounts and excluding value added tax (where appropriate).
 The following criteria must also be met before revenue is recognised: